Recreational angler with a weakfish. Photo credit: John McMurray, www.nyflyfishing.com

 Feeding on microscopic animals, larval weakfish journey from spawning areas to nursery areas, located in deeper portions of coastal rivers, bays, sounds, and estuaries.
 They remain in these areas until October to December of their first year, after which the juveniles migrate to the coast.
 Growth in weakfish is especially rapid in the first year and they mature at a young age.
 Size at age-1 is variable but most fish are 10 to 11 inches long.
 As adults, weakfish are often found near the periphery of eelgrass beds, perhaps because weakfish feed primarily on shrimp, other crustaceans, and small fish that are found near these grass beds.

 Recreational landings have followed a similar trend to that of commercial landings.
 After several harvests above 10 million pounds in the early 1980s, landings decreased to two million pounds by 1989, and hovered between one and two million pounds through the early 1990s.
 Harvest then increased to over four million pounds by the late 1990s, before exhibiting a decline like that in the commercial fishery.
-The 2011 recreational harvest was also at a historic low of below 27,081 pounds.
-Like the commercial fishery, recreational harvest slightly increased in 2014 to 77,171 pounds.
+The 2011 recreational harvest also reached a historic low of below 27,081 pounds.
+Recreational landings in 2021 were 273,985 fish (518,366 pounds) and recreational releases were estimated at 2.2 million fish.
+Recreational harvest was been dominated by New York, North Carolina, and South Carolina.

-In 1985, as a result of population declines and limited biological information, the Atlantic States Marine Fisheries Commission developed an Interstate Fishery Management Plan for Weakfish.
-Weakfish are currently managed under Amendment 4 to the Interstate Fishery Management Plan for Weakfish and its subsequent addenda (Addendum I-IV).
+In 1985, as a result of population declines and limited biological information, the Atlantic States Marine Fisheries Commission developed an Interstate Fishery Management Plan (FMP) for Weakfish.
+Weakfish are currently managed under Amendment 4 to the FMP and its subsequent addenda (Addendum I-IV).
 Addendum IV requires states to implement a one fish recreational creel limit, 100 pound commercial trip limit, 100 pound commercial bycatch limit during closed seasons, and 100 undersized fish per trip allowance for the finfish trawl fishery.
-The Addendum's measures are intended to reduce the level of harvest without creating a large amount of discards and poise the stock for recovery should natural mortality decrease in the future.
+The Addendum's measures are intended to reduce the level of harvest without creating a large amount of discards and to poise the stock for recovery should natural mortality decrease in the future.